cosmos/ibc/README.md

 This repository is the canonical location for development and documentation of inter-chain standards utilized by the Cosmos network & interchain ecosystem.
 Initially it will be used to consolidate design documentation for the inter-blockchain communication protocol (IBC), encoding standards for Cosmos chains, and miscellaneous utilities such as off-chain message signing.

+For an overview of the motivation for and design goals of IBC, see ["Why IBC?"](WHY_IBC.md).

 ## Standardization

 Please see [ICS 1](spec/ics-1-ics-standard) for a description of what a standard entails.